Ian0918/SDL_final/scrap/README.md

 cd Opensubtitles-Unoffcial-API && npm install && npm start
 ```

-2. run the server within the python program process
+2. run the server within the python program process (TODO)
     1. set `INIT = True` if you run for the first time
     2. set `START_SERVER = True` if you run the server as a subprocess in the Python program